 Data Analysis Plan

-The Data Analysis Plan is the tactical document that connects hypotheses to analytical methods.
+A Data Analysis Plan is the tactical document that connects hypotheses to analytical methods.
 It ensures that analysis is systematic, reproducible, and traceable back to the Issues Tree.
 Without a plan, analysis can become unfocused exploration that consumes time without generating actionable findings.

 5 Components of the Analysis Plan